openharmony/docs/en/application-dev/quick-start/arkts-observed-and-objectlink.md

 The Text component in **Child01** is not re-rendered because **this.pers.person.name** is a value with two-layer nesting.

-### Using a.b(this.object) to Call build() Without Triggering UI Re-render
+### Using the a.b(this.object) Format Fails to Trigger UI Re-render

-In the **build** method, when the variable decorated by @Observed and @ObjectLink is of the object type and this method is called through **a.b(this.object)**, the native object of **this.object** is passed in the b method.
+In the **build** method, when the variable decorated by @Observed and @ObjectLink is of the object type and is called using the **a.b(this.object)** format, the native object of **this.object** is passed in the b method.
 If the property of **this.object** is changed, the UI cannot be re-rendered.
 In the following example, the UI re-render is not triggered when **this.weather.temperature** in the component is changed by using a static method or using **this** to call the internal method of the component.

 [Incorrect Usage]